datacarpentry/shell-genomics/episodes/04-redirection.md

 > The four nucleotides that appear in DNA are abbreviated `A`, `C`, `T` and `G`.
 > Unknown nucleotides are represented with the letter `N`.
 An `N` appearing
 > in a sequencing file represents a position where the sequencing machine was not able to
 > confidently determine the nucleotide in that position.
-You can think of an `N` as a `NULL` value
+You can think of an `N` as being aNy
-> within a DNA sequence.
+> nucleotide at that position in the DNA sequence.
 >
 {: .callout}